-There were 162 individuals participating in the study, representing stakeholders from across the nation including oil and gas transmission and distribution, telecommunications, railroads, utilities, electric, water, sewer, cable TV, one call centers, excavators, locators, design engineers, regulators, and government entities at federal, state, and local levels.
-The study's chief success was overcoming two obstacles-fragmented information and the lack of stakeholder cooperation and collaboration.
-This was no easy task, but after several months of fits and starts, the stakeholders came together and the study was underway.
+In all, 162 individuals participated in the study, representing stakeholders from across the nation, including oil and gas transmission and distribution, telecommunications, railroads, utilities, electric, water, sewer, cable TV, one call centers, excavators, locators, design engineers, regulators, and government entities at federal, state, and local levels.

-Major lessons learned during the CGS were that communication is the key to ensuring safety and protecting vital facilities; and that free-flow communication allows all stakeholders to focus on the common goals for safety and damage prevention.
-Another key element was that cooperation is essential and it works, as proven by the success of the study.
 One of the most controversial elements of the process for determining a "best practice" was the use of the consensus process.
-For a practice to become a "best practice," all stakeholder groups must agree that they could live with the practice; if one group disagreed, the practice would not become a "best practice."
-It was realized early on that the final product would not stand unless all stakeholders agreed with the content.
+For a practice to become a "best practice," all stakeholder groups had to agree that they could live with the practice; if one group disagreed, the practice would not become a "best practice."
 To this day, consensus is used by CGA committees and in identifying "best practices."
-This single element of the process is what arguably gives the CGA and the "best practices" document its integrity and ensures that all elements of an issue are vetted comprehensively.
-The consensus process also proved, and continues to prove, that all stakeholders can reach consensus on the best practices to enhance safety and prevent damages.

-The CGS identified and validated over 130 "best practices" to enhance safety and prevent damages to underground facilities.
-In July 1999, 11 months after the kick-off meeting in Arlington and after many intense meetings throughout the country, the CGS was presented to the Secretary of Transportation.
+The Common Ground Study identified and validated over 130 best practices to enhance safety and prevent damages to underground facilities.
+In July 1999, 11 months after the kick-off meeting, the study was presented to the Secretary of Transportation.